MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 ## When to use native authentication

-When it comes to implementing authentication for mobile apps on External ID, you have two options:
+When it comes to implementing authentication for mobile and desktop apps on External ID, you have two options:

 - Microsoft-hosted browser-delegated authentication.
 - Fully custom SDK based native authentication.